AnyLogic

 Controlling the model execution

-When AnyLogic model is run, you can control the model execution using the control panel, displayed in the bottom of AnyLogic model window.
+When running an AnyLogic model, you can control the model execution using the control panel, displayed at the bottom of the AnyLogic model window.

 The control panel contains buttons for controlling the execution of the launched model: